MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-recovery-queuing-in-alwayson-availability-group.md

 :::image type="content" source="media/troubleshooting-recovery-queuing-in-alwayson-availability-group/increase-wait-time-lck-m-sch-m.png" alt-text="Screenshot that shows the increasing wait time for the LCK_M_SCH_M.":::

-## Anther possible cause of recovery queuing: Single-threaded redo
+## Another possible cause of recovery queueing: Single-threaded redo

 SQL Server introduced parallel recovery for secondary replica databases in Microsoft SQL Server 2016.
-If you're experiencing recovery queuing when you run SQL Microsoft Server 2012 or Microsoft SQL Server 2014, you can upgrade to a later version of the program to improve redo performance in your production environment.
+If you're experiencing recovery queueing when you run SQL Microsoft Server 2012 or Microsoft SQL Server 2014, you can upgrade to a later version of the program to improve redo performance in your production environment.

 A single-threaded redo can occur in even later, more advanced SQL Server versions in which parallel recovery architecture is used.
 In these versions, a SQL Server instance can use up to 100 threads for a parallel redo.
 Depending on the numbers of processors and availability group databases, parallel redo threads are allocated up to a maximum of 100 total threads.
 If the 100-thread redo limit is reached, some databases in the availability group are assigned a single redo thread.